jagenjo/litegui.js/guides/inspector.md

 When adding widgets you can call the method inspector.add(...) where the parameters are:
 - **widget**: the name of the widget, like number, textarea, slider, combo, checkbox...
-- **name**: the title that appears next to the widget, if null no title will be shown.
+- **name**: the title that appears next to the widget, if null no title will be shown and the content will ocupy all the area.
 - **value**: the value to be shown on the widget
 - **options**: an object containing all the optional parameters for the widget.